LBHackney-IT/api-specifications/docs/search_api.md

 - 200 - Successfully retrieved person details upon request
 - 404 - searched Person not found

-- GET/search/assets?addressText - retrieve asset record through the use of simple search based on the addressText provided and the following query parameters for pagination:
+GET /search/assets?addressText - retrieve asset record through the use of simple search based on the addressText provided and the following query parameters for pagination:
 - searchText
 - pageSize
 - Page